thehimmat/gurmukhi-voice-search/data_processing/ROADMAP.md

 ## Data Sources
 1. Audio Files
-   - Multiple page recordings to be split into verses
+   - Multiple ang recordings to be split into verses
    - Need to handle multiple readers/versions
    - Will need timestamp/silence detection for splitting